 ASM 429 - Hydraulic Power Principles and Applications - 3.00 credits: Study of fluid power principles, components, schematics, and systems.
 Emphasis is on proper use, maintenance, and applications of hydraulic power equipment.
 Prereq: PHYS 211, Junior standing.

-ASM 469 - Golf Course Irrigation II - 1.00 credit: Irrigation system installation, winterization, start-up, troubleshooting, renovation, and drainage.
-1 lecture.
-Prereq: PLSC 468.
-Cross-listed with PLSC.
-S
+ASM 469 - Landscape Irrigation Installation and Management - 2 Credits: Irrigation system installation, winterization, start-up, troubleshooting, renovation, and drainage.
+2 lectures.
+Prereq: Junior standing.
+Cross-listed with PLSC 469.
+S (even years).

 ASM 475 - Management of Agricultural Systems - 2.00 credits: Capstone learning experience involving team solution to problems in agricultural systems management.
 Oral and written communications are emphasized.
 2 lectures.
 Prereq: Senior standing.